WebKit/Documentation/docs/Ports/WindowsPort.md

 If you failed to install or find `GnuWin32.Gperf`, you can install manually to execute installation executable file.

-winget may not append the path into your PC.
+WinGet may not append the path into your PC.
 If an error occered, please check your path settings, including LLVM and GnuWin32(Gperf).

 ## WebKit command prompt